The Bangkok MRT (Metropolitan Rapid Transit) is a convenient underground train system to travel around Bangkok with ease.

 Below is an example Lockbox unit in the Airport Rail Link area of Suvarnabhumi Airport.

-The Bangkok MRT is a great way to get around the city and knowing which stations to use is vital for trip planning.
+The Bangkok MRT is a pleasant way to get around the city and knowing which stations to use is vital for trip planning.

 Here are eight interesting places to go, with brief instructions; but make sure you take a camera, as there are lots of memories to be captured.